cayasso/primus-rooms/README.md

 spark.isRoomEmpty('sport');
 ```

-or you can also use it like bellow but can only pass one room,
+or you can also use it like below but you can only pass one room,
-multiple rooms will are not supported:
+multiple rooms are not supported:

 ```javascript
 spark.room('sport').isRoomEmpty();